-If you are considering breast implant removal, we invite you to meet with us for a free consultation about the procedure.
+If you are considering breast implant removal in Las Vegas, we invite you to meet with us for a free consultation about the procedure.
 We set no time limit on these appointments, which typically take between one to one and a half hours.

 Your free consultation is a meeting with Dr. Parker, who will review your medical history, examine the condition of your implants, and discuss the procedure, including risks and benefits.

 After meeting with Dr. Parker, you will see our Patient Care Coordinator who will give you access to our library of images of patients who have undergone breast implant removal, and who can discuss costs and financing with you.